mcfrith/seg-suite/README.rst

   extra first column are both OK.
 The extended version is also OK (and the extended information is not used).

-These options are available, which affect genePred and gtf formats only.
+These options are available, which affect bed, genePred and gtf formats only.
 For these formats, the default is to get the exons.

 -c  Get coding regions (CDS).
 For gtf format, this includes start and
     stop codons.